jeremygradisher/simplecrm/README.md

 Outstanding to do list as follows:<br>
 -search functionality ransack

--add project duration jQuery

 -form changes according to status

 -branded 404, 422 and 500

 -Project form validations

--registration needs to be turned off

 ###wishlist:<br>
 -milia - potential here for individual entries